 St. Andrew Church, Hong Kong

-St. Andrew's Church is located on Nathan Road, in Kowloon Hong Kong.
+Saint Andrew's Church is located on Nathan Road, in Kowloon Hong Kong.
 It is an Anglican church of the Sheng Kung Hui Province of Hong Kong.
-The Church of St Andrew’s is in the Diocese of Western Kowloon.
+The Church of Saint Andrew’s is in the Diocese of Western Kowloon.
 The church offers services in both English and Putonghua and it is the oldest Protestant church present in the region.

-In 1904, Catchick Paul Chater offered thirty five thousand dollars to finance the construction of an Anglican church in Kowloon.
+In 1904, Sir Catchick Paul Chater, a prominent British-Indian businessman of Armenian descent, offered thirty five thousand dollars to finance the construction of an Anglican church in Kowloon.
 The site chosen for the church was near a large garden, located in an area between Robinson Road, (which has now been renamed Nathan Road) and Austin Road.
 The construction of the church began in 1904 and was completed in 1906.

 The church architecture is of the Early English Gothic style, with the main edifice built of granite and red brick.
 The Victorian-Gothic style building is cruciform in plan and has a single bell tower, shaped like a cross, in front of it.

-This sight is featured in a self-guided walking tour of Hong Kong, Hong Kong within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Hong Kong.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 St. Andrew Church on Map